July 25, 2018

 Whether due to personal beliefs or stubbornness, many patients can be reluctant or even refuse a recommended medical treatment that a nurse has been ordered to administer.
 For example, a patient may refuse pain medication out of fear of becoming addicted or because they don’t want to be drowsy.
 This presents a dilemma to a nurse who must choose between a patient’s comfort and their own desires.

-What to Do: Ultimately, as long as a patient is making an informed and conscious decision and it does not threaten their life or anyone else’s health, nurses are usually ethically bound to respect a patient’s wishes to refuse medication or treatment.
+Solution: Ultimately, as long as a patient is making an informed and conscious decision and it does not threaten their life or anyone else’s health, nurses are usually ethically bound to respect a patient’s wishes to refuse medication or treatment.
 When in doubt, always seek the guidance of a supervisor, manager, or physician.

 2. Withholding Information to Save a Patient from Distress